xcart/xcart-docs/_pages/kb_en/modules/fractional_and_fixed_quantities/overview.md

 _Related pages:_

-*   {% link "Configuring the module «Fractional and Fixed quantities»" ref_FnFqConfig %}
+*   {% link "Configuring the Addon 'Fractional and Fixed Quantities'" ref_FnFqConfig %}
-*   {% link "Using the module «Fractional and Fixed quantities»" ref_FnFqUsage %}
+*   {% link "Using the Addon 'Fractional and Fixed Quantities'" ref_FnFqUsage %}